EyeVisionsNL/views/README.md

 Made some different dashboard for View-assist. the changes are as follows:

 clock: transition changed, it now goes smoothly to new position instead of jumping to it.
-The clock also changes color based on the KNMI applicable weather codes.
+The clock also changes color based on the KNMI(ducth weather station that give weather color codes)applicable weather codes.
 This requires KNMI hacs integration.

 Weather:
 added shadows to letters and set them to white. background changes with type to reflect what is there.